The art of getting out of an unworkable business

 With two directors in disagreement all board decisions would be in deadlock and so they would have to revert to shareholders.
 There was an investment agreement which set out various matters which required 75% of shareholders to consent.
 However with only 65% our gallery owner therefore only had the right to veto key decisions but not to force them through.
 What could be done?
 This is where Gannons stepped in.

-Offer to buy
+Offer to buy out other business owners

 We worked with an accountant to put together a commercial offer to purchase the assets of the business, being its current stock, trademarks, goodwill and crucially, its domain name and website.
 After many discussions, negotiations stalled.
 It became clear that the co-director was not willing to sell to the gallery owner, despite the reasonable terms on offer, so we worked to find an alternative.